YuHe0108/DR-UNet/README.md

 ## Structure of DR-UNet

 This is an implementation of  DR-UNet on Python 3.6, Keras, and TensorFlow2.0.
 DR-UNet consists of an encoding (down-sampling) path and a decoding (up-sampling) path.
-The model structure is shown in the figure below.
+The entire workflow of our computational analysis.
+The entire workflow of our calculation and analysis is shown in the figure below

 <img src="figures/Fig6.png" alt="model structure" style="zoom:150%;" />

+The DR-UNet model structure is shown in the figure below.

 ![model structure](figures/Fig0.jpg)